Illustration by Chiara Sbolci

 My wife and I are both of the opinion that talking about ghosts, or to ghosts, is dangerous.
 But we do it anyway.
 Even still, there are some we will not mention.

-She kicked off the comforter, defeated.
+She kicked off the duvet, defeated.
 “Sheesh.
 If you’re gonna be like that, fine, let’s go.”

 On the way out of town, we spotted the Congress, the infamous haunted hotel that inspired Stephen King’s short story “1408,” and the eponymous movie.
 (Don’t watch it unless you’re looking for something scarier than The Conjuring.)
 It is probably the scariest hotel in America.
 You look at it and it looks back at you, as though whispering, “REDRUM.”